Finding a Top Financial Advisor Firm in Morristown, New Jersey

 - Ongoing portfolio monitoring: Centered around continued due diligence that ensures clients are getting the most out of their investments.

 Simon Quick primarily provides services to individual clients, with most of them having a high net worth.
-The firm also commonly works with pooled investment vehicles, retirement plans, charities, insurance companies, other investment advisors and municipal government entities.
+The firm also commonly works with pooled investment vehicles, retirement plans, charities, insurance companies and other investment advisors.
 Rather than impose a minimum account size, the firm charges a $10,000 minimum annual fee, which could be cost-prohibitive for smaller account sizes.

 The firm is fee-only, which means it does not receive any sales or transaction commissions that could introduce conflicts of interest.